 Who We Serve » Bay Area Housing Corporation

-Bay Area Housing Corporation primarily serves people with developmental disabilities* and their families.
+Bay Area Housing Corporation primarily serves people with intellectual/developmental disabilities* and their families.

 A “developmental disability” is a condition that originates before an individual reaches age 18; continues, or can be expected to continue indefinitely; and constitutes a substantial impairment in three or more areas of major life activity.
 Areas of major life activity include self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency.
 Substantial impairment reflects the person’s need for a combination of special, interdisciplinary, or generic support services.

 History of Organization

 The Bay Area Housing Corporation (BAHC) was established in April 2003 with a small private donation of $5,000.
 The organization’s two founders, Kris McCann and Claire McDermott are both mothers of children with developmental disabilities and they know from very personal, first hand family experiences, how critical it is to provide safe, affordable, high quality housing especially designed to meet the individualized living needs of people with developmental disabilities.

 BAHC continues to fully maximize this initial donation and has become a well-respected non-profit 501 c (3) housing organization.
 We own and manage 44 special needs properties worth approximately $69 million.